History of Colsterworth services

 Granada decided to go head-on with Forte's Happy Eater by building a large restaurant in the south-east corner of the new Colsterworth Roundabout, on the site of the Compass Cafe truckstop.
 An entrance was provided on the main A1 southbound, in addition to the entry and exit on the A151.
 Road signs on both sides of the A1 told drivers that they could choose between the Granada site, or one of the Happy Eaters.

-Upon opening, the Granada services had a Country Kitchen Restaurant, shop, arcade, Granada Lodge and filling station.
-Before the site opened, a promotional stunt was done where a 28ft rocket ship was added to the service area, intended to be visible to be passing motorists on the A1.
-The rocket-theming continued on opening day, where space-themed events were held for children and a "Lunar Brunch" meal was sold in the restaurant.
+The Granada site opened on 5 September 1989 with a Country Kitchen Restaurant, shop, arcade, Granada Lodge and filling station.
+Before it opened, 28ft rocket ship was placed by the building, to attract attention from passing motorists on the A1.
+The open day included space-themed events held for children and a "Lunar Brunch" meal was sold in the restaurant.

 The main building took an L-shape, as was common at the time, with the motel completing a C-shape.
 In the centre was a quad, originally looking smart with the light paving contrasting against the dark building, but it quickly faded.